sef-global/Documentation/Job Roles and Descriptions.md

 ### Chief Communications Officer

+### Chief Human Resource Officer

+* Establish and implement HR efforts that effectively communicate and support the firm's mission and strategic vision.

+* Develop HR plans and strategies to support the achievement of the overall business operations objectives.

+* Function as a strategic business advisor to the executive/senior management of each business unit or specialty group regarding key organizational and management issues.

+* Work with the firm's executive management to establish a sound plan of management succession that corresponds to the strategy and objectives of the firm.

+* Develop comprehensive strategic recruiting and retention plans to meet the human capital needs of strategic goals.

+* Develop and implement comprehensive compensation and benefits plans that are competitive and cost-effective for the firm.

+* Provide overall leadership and guidance to the HR function by overseeing talent acquisition, career development, succession planning, retention, training, leadership development, compensation and benefits globally.

 ### Chief Financial Officer

 * Assist in performing all tasks necessary to achieve the organization's mission and help execute staff succession and growth plans.